jospete/obsidize-rx-console/README.md

 ```

-> "Well that was unnecessary, I could have just used _console.log('test');_ right...?"
+> "Well that was unnecessary, we could have just used _console.log('test');_ right ...?"

-Yes, but now in addition to logging to the browser, you can _also_ route events
+Not exactly -- while this approach is a bit more round-about, the advantage is now that you can _also_ route events
-to a **file in cordova**, or to an **http server**, or just **buffer them in memory**.
+to a **file in cordova**, or to an **http server**, or just **buffer log events in memory**.

-All of these logger events are now being passed through RxJS, which means we now have
+All of these log events are now being passed through RxJS, which means we now have
-the unbelievable power of RxJS Observables at our disposal.
+the _nearly unlimited_ power of RxJS Observables at our disposal.

 ```typescript
 import { RxConsole, LogLevel } from '@obsidize/rx-console';